 - Feeding and walking the pets

 Your au pair may surprise you by taking on one of these projects on their own from time to time, but to require them to fulfill these duties is not allowed.
-It’s also not appropriate to offer your au pair additional money to complete any of these tasks.
+It’s also not allowed to offer your au pair additional money to complete any of these tasks.

 Reasonable “extra household help” from your au pair: